-Please note that local boards of education are responsible for compliance with all state and federal laws applicable to school health services.
+Local boards of education are responsible for compliance with all state and federal laws applicable to school health services.

 As laws tend to change over time, local school districts are cautioned to check for any updates or changes to state and federal laws.
-This guidance may be used as a review tool to ensure that the basics in law and regulation are covered by any contract with health providers or health departments who contract with school boards for student health services.
+This guidance may be used as a review tool covering the basic law and regulations related to school district contracts with health providers or health departments for student health services.